dhcai21/VReassort/README.md

 | ...     | ...                   |

-> ⚠️ **Important:**  If the names of segment sequences across the segment fasta files are inconsistent, VReassort will take sequences in the same order across segments as the same strains.
+> ⚠️ **Important:**  If the names of segment sequences across the segment FASTA files are inconsistent, VReassort will treat sequences in the same order across segments as belonging to the same strains.

 ```